Nick Hayden

-Nick Hayden (born February 4, 1986) is a former American football defensive tackle in the National Football League for the Carolina Panthers, Cincinnati Bengals and Dallas Cowboys.
-He played college football at the University of Wisconsin and was selected by the Carolina Panthers in the sixth round of the 2008 NFL Draft.
+Nick Hayden (born February 4, 1986) is an American former professional football defensive tackle who played in the National Football League for the Carolina Panthers, Cincinnati Bengals and Dallas Cowboys.
+He played college football at the University of Wisconsin and was selected by the Panthers in the sixth round of the 2008 NFL draft.

-Early years
+Early life

 Hayden attended Arrowhead High School, where he played as a defensive tackle, receiving All-State honors two straight years and the Defensive Lineman of the Year award in 2002.

 He accepted a football scholarship from the University of Wisconsin–Madison.
 He became a starter at defensive tackle as a sophomore, registering 56 tackles, 5.5 sacks (led the team), one forced fumble, 4 passes defensed and 3 fumble recoveries.
 The next year, he had 27 tackles and one blocked kick.
 In his final season he posted 48 tackles, 4.5 sacks, 3 fumble recoveries (led the team), 2 passes defensed and one blocked kick.

 In college, he started the final 39 games of his career, registering 132 tackles, 10 sacks, one forced fumble, 6 fumble recoveries (third most in school history), 6 passes defensed and 2 blocked kicks.